 “Thus far into my career, this was the craziest situation we’ve been involved with,” Jimenez said.
-“I just think it’s really remarkable that Josh and Brian were able to show up and plug into airspace that they are almost completely unfamiliar with.
+“I just think it’s really remarkable that Josh was able to show up and plug into airspace that they are almost completely unfamiliar with.
 Everybody involved had one goal and we were singularly focused on that, trying to find Tim a place to land safely.”

 At the 11th Annual Washington Air National Guard Awards banquet on Feb.
 8, 2020, Col. Larry Gardner, 141st Air Refueling Wing (ARW) Commander, showcased what he called an act of heroism by the airmen from Team Fairchild.
 The crew of Expo91 included pilots Lt.
 Col. Mike Harris and Capt.
 Charles Roark from the 141st ARW and Senior Airman Kendall Bryant, a 92nd ARW boom operator.